scottrlarson/profession/content/publications/publication-win11-good-bad-ugly.md

 Even though I think Windows 11 has potential in future releases, I strongly recommend **NOT INSTALLING** it until mid-2023 as it has major stability issues that can cause productivity concerns with your device.
 Better yet, sign up for my [System Care Package](https://www.scottrlarson.com/care), where I perform the upgrade, and work out any issues in a **controlled environment**.
 {{% /alert %}}

+{{% breakout %}}
+2025/02/10: As Microsoft releases and deploys Windows 11 features that are anti-consumer, actively attempts to harm competing software, and anti-trust laws being ignored and not enforced.
+I suggest avoiding Windows 11 altogeather and moving towards open source software.
+Obviously moving to an open source operating system has its own pitfalls, but at the very least, its in your control.
+If you need help planning out how to migrate to an open source platform, <a href="https://scottrlarson.com/#contact">contact me</a>.
+{{% /breakout %}}

 What happened to the release of Windows 11?
 For those of you who follow Microsoft's Windows evolution, this feels like a **Windows Me**[^Windows-Me] release all over again.
 But just the way it was released and the bugs that prevented it from working correctly out-of-the-box.
 Windows 11 got a major facelift that was a long time coming and once the bugs are worked out, I think it's going to improve your workflow.

 You see, the problem started with Windows 8.
 Microsoft released the **Metro User Desktop Experience(MUDE)**[^MUDE], remember that full-screen start menu that nobody wanted to touch with a ten-foot pole?
 Yeah, that was Windows 8, a disaster waiting to happen, and for the number of times I downgraded Windows 8 to 7, it was.
 It was Microsoft's first attempt at entering the mobile market with Windows.
 With an "Almost There" approach, it attempts to combine mobile elements with the desktop look of Windows.